shafr/shafr.github.io/_games/nuclear-blaze.md

 I really like small details & tuning for the game. (like hit's before die count, water tank size, puzzles)

-It's like 1 hour long but worth money
+It's like 1 hour long but worth money.

+Graphics & music is nice.

+It ends too fast so you would not get tired from mechanics or gameplay.